 This course provides an introduction to some of the central elements of electric circuits, their application, and related issues.
 Topics covered will include the following: the scientific method, and general tools and approaches for problem-solving and analysis; fundamental physical phenomena and their connection to electrical systems; analysis and applications of analog resistive circuits, including Kirchhoff's Laws, nodal and mesh analysis, Thévenin and Norton equivalents, and operational amplifiers; and technological, societal, and ethical issues that arise in electrical engineering.
-Additional topics specific to EE302H include an introduction to two-port networks, frequency domain analysis, electronic materials, diodes, transistors and their application to CMOS logic, and photonic devices (solar cells, and light-emitting diodes).
 Substantial teamwork experience is included in the laboratory component of this course.
 The course will help students to build and understand the intellectual foundations that underlie much of electrical engineering, and to establish and appreciate connections between electrical engineering and basic sciences, mathematics, and liberal arts.
-Completion of or concurrent enrollment in Mathematics 408C or equivalent is required.